 This is the time of year to get creative with salads featuring fresh produce from your garden or farmer’s market, grill burgers, chicken and shrimp, slice open a watermelon and enjoy S’mores around a campfire beneath starry skies.

-Head over to the Santa Fe Farmers' Market on Saturday and Tuesday mornings (the Southside Market begins Tuesday, July 5 at Santa Fe Place) and load up your basket with fixings for the week—onions, carrots, tomatoes, beets, mushrooms, lettuce, organic meat and poultry, fresh eggs, artisan cheese, fresh-baked bread and quiche and so much more.
-It's always fun to ask the farmers you buy from how they like to cook each ingredient, and to learn a little bit about growing for a living in northern New Mexico.
+Head over to the Santa Fe Farmers’ Market on Saturday and Tuesday mornings and load up your basket with fixings for the week—onions, carrots, tomatoes, beets, mushrooms, lettuce, organic meat and poultry, fresh eggs, artisan cheese, fresh-baked bread and quiche and so much more.
+It’s always fun to ask the farmers you buy from how they like to cook each ingredient, and to learn a little bit about growing for a living in northern New Mexico.

 Soft shell crabs are another summer treat, and Midtown Bistro has cooked up a Soft Shell Crab with Truffle Oil Risotto Cake and Sweet and Sour Sauce.
 Or try the Hotel Santa Fe’s Amaya Crab Cakes, made with roasted red beet puree, baby greens, grapefruit, orange and jicama salad with avocado cilantro vinaigrette.

 Don’t forget the fried oyster sandwich at Brian Knox’s Shake Foundation, and savor it at one of the outdoor picnic tables at this rustic summer shack.
 Add in a side of hand-cut shoestring fries and a thick Adobe Mud Shake and you’ve got a slice of summer on your plate.